Costa Del Sol

 Morocco.
 If you wish to visit two continents during your stay, you cross Gibraltar street by boat in 1,5 hour reaching Morocco.

 Countryside.
-Want to discover the real Spain/Andalusia?
+You would like to discover the real Spain/Andalusia?
 You can visit several beautiful white villages and should not miss out on a real traditional Spanish meal, such as paella or tapas.

 The average winter temperature is around 16ºC.
 Spring and autumn temperatures are around 20ºC.
 During summertime the average rises to about 35ºC.

 When winter is approaching again, many people settle at the Costa del Sol, a beloved stay for the winter.
-In summertime, life continues 24 hours a day; during winter it is more quiet, but there is still enough to do in this area.
-Apart from the cities mentioned previously there is much more to discover.
+In summertime life continues 24/7 and although in the winter it is quieter, there is still enough to do.
+Apart from the cities previously mentioned is there a lot more to see of course.

 Shopping / Celebrations

-All cities and villages have several shops for all your daily needs (drugstore, bakery, tobacco and larger supermarkets).
-If you really want to spend a day shopping, you can go to Marbella and Malaga that have large shopping centres and not to forget Puerto Banús.
-All prestigious world brands are represented here.
+All cities and villages have several shops for all your daily needs (drugstores, bakeries, tobacco shops and larger supermarkets).
+If you really want to spend a day shopping, you can go to Marbella or Malaga, which have large shopping centres.
+And let’s not forget Puerto Banús, where all prestigious world brands are represented.

 There are many celebrations and typical Spanish customs during summer time.
-Local celebrations with or without processions are always ended spectacularly with fireworks.
-And do not forget to walk the “4 Walking Days Marbella” in October.
+Local celebrations with or without processions are always ended spectacularly with fireworks, since this is part of the Spanish tradition.
+And do not forget the “4 Walking Days in Marbella” in October.

-West of Malaga you can find the most famous cities like Torremolinos, Fuengirola, Marbella, Mijas, Manilva, Benahavís and Estepona and on the east side Torre del Mar, Vélez-Málaga, en Nerja.
-There is a large market every day in any of the cities where the locals buy their daily groceries.
+In the west of Malaga you can find the most popular cities like Torremolinos, Fuengirola, Marbella, Mijas, Manilva, Benahavís and Estepona and on the east side Torre del Mar, Vélez-Málaga, en Nerja.
+Apart from this, is there a large market every day in all of the cities where the locals buy their daily groceries.

 The formal language is Spanish, however, you can use English and/or German almost everywhere and sometimes even Dutch.
 To enter Spain you need a valid passport or ID.